kernelkit/infix/README.md

 ### amd64

-Primarily intended to be run under QEMU.
+Primarily intended to be run under QEMU for development & test as well as evaluation purposed.

 QEMU